4 min read

 Featured Image

-In the recent IDC paper, “The Business Value of the Connected Mainframe for Digital Transformation,” there is a clear path for its part in digital transformation moving forward.
+In this IDC paper, “The Business Value of the Connected Mainframe for Digital Transformation,” there is a clear path for its part in digital transformation moving forward.
 How organizations find that way forward is largely dependent on keeping pace with innovation, including making decisions regarding updates and support.

 With the reality of the upcoming iSeries end-of-support date for IBM iSeries 7.1 on April 30, 2018, businesses are faced with how best to proceed in terms of upgrading, migrating, and assessing long-term needs.
 IBM iSeries 7.1 boasts the longest supported release of any IBM iSeries midrange platform in the history of the AS/400.
 Although this afforded a longer reprieve, businesses will now need to upgrade off of 7.1 in order to maintain IBM support.